How long will my MRV fee be valid?

 We cannot guarantee that applicants with existing in-person appointments will be able to obtain interview waiver (dropbox) appointments, once available.

-I have a valid B1/B2 (or other type of nonimmigrant visa) and am fully vaccinated.
+I have a valid visa and am fully vaccinated.
 Can I now travel to the United States?

 Yes.
-You may now travel to the United States without any further visa processing.
-Please note that there are still mandatory COVID-19 testing requirements prior to travel and requirements to provide proof of full vaccination.
-Refer to the CDC website for a listing of accepted COVID_19 vaccines: https://www.cdc.gov/coronavirus/2019-ncov/travelers/proof-of-vaccination.html
+You may travel to the United States without any further visa processing.
+Please note that you will be required to provide proof of full vaccination.
+Refer to the CDC website for a listing of accepted COVID_19 vaccines: https://www.cdc.gov/

-Are there any blanket exceptions to PP 10294?
+Are there any blanket exceptions to PP 10294 (requiring vaccination of nonimmigrant travelers entering the US)?

-Although, the vaccination requirements laid out in PP 10294 do not apply to U.S. Citizens, Legal Permanent Residents, or immigrant visa holders (though testing requirements are still applicable), they do apply to almost all nonimmigrant travelers.
+Although, the vaccination requirements laid out in PP 10294 do not apply to U.S. Citizens, Legal Permanent Residents, or immigrant visa holders, they do apply to almost all nonimmigrant travelers.

 Only the following nonimmigrant travelers qualify for a blanket exception: